lab272/semtex_varkinvis/README.md

 -----------------

-The code is designed to compile and run on Unix-based operating systems including Linux and OSX (and has been successfully compiled and run on a wide variety of such systems for over two decades).
+The code is designed to compile and run on Unix-based operating systems including Linux and OS X (and has been successfully compiled and run on a wide variety of such systems for over two decades).
 Optional multi-process parallelisation across 2D Fourier modes is supported via MPI.